maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. Dropdown input should make sure that only allowed values are submitted.
 (There is a TODO in the code for this.)
 6. Dropdown input element needs some unit tests.
 (There is a TODO in the code for this.)
 7. We need to check for and handle CAS errors in get_prt_result and grade_parts_that_can_be_graded.
 (There is a TODO in the code for this.)
+8. Un-comment the throw in the matrix input.
+9. Unit tests for adative mode score display - and to verify nothing like that appears for other behaviours.

 ### Optimising Maxima

 1. Since I have optimized Maxima, I removed write permissions to /moodledata/stack/maximalocal.mac.
 This makes the healthcheck script unrunnable, and hence I cannot clear the STACK cache.
+2. Finish off the system for running Maxima on another server (https://github.com/maths/moodle-qtype_stack/pull/8)

 ### Documentation system